svelte-docgen/svelte-docgen/packages/extractor/src/ERRORS.md

 >   - `"DOM.Iterable"`
 >   - `"ESNext"`
 > - `compilerOptions.types` - if the types comes from [type definitions](https://www.typescriptlang.org/tsconfig#types), but they're not _directly_ imported inside the source code.

+## not_found_source_file_tsx

+> Our extractor could not find a source file of the following file path:
+> {filepath}
+>
+> This is likely a bug on our side.
+> Please [create an issue](https://github.com/svelte-docgen/svelte-docgen/issues/new) with a source code example that caused this error.

 ## not_found_type_bindings